 How to count blank cells as zero when using AVERAGE in Excel?

 When I average a range of data which includes some blank cells, it will auto calculate the data ignoring empty cells by using =AVERAGE(range).
-But in some cases, you may want to count the blank cells as zero when average the range of data as below screenshot shown, how can you solve it in Excel?
+But in some cases, you may want to count the blank cells as zero when averaging the range of data as below screenshot shown, how can you solve it in Excel?

 Count blank cells as zero when using average